realm/realm-dotnet/examples/QuickJournalSync/README.md

 }
 ```

-When reacting to connection state changes, please remember that those changes could be momentary, for example due to a drop in the internet connection of the device
+When reacting to connection state changes, please remember that those changes could be momentary, for example due to a drop in the internet connection of the device.

 #### Simulate connection state changes in the app